interacto/interacto-ts/README.md

 # How to install

-For Angular 13 or rxjs 7:
+For Angular 13 and 14 or rxjs 7:

 ```
 npm install interacto@latest